-Students who have achieved an A average with 3 years of high school language (Grades 9 -12) or a B average with 4+ years are exempt from the 101 and 102 sections of the language studied in high school.
-Those with 3 years and a B average are placed in the 102 section of the language studied in high school.
+Students who have achieved at least a B average with 3 or 4 years of high school language (Grades 9 -12) are placed in the 102 section of the language studied in high school.
 Two or fewer years with up to a B average are placed in the 101 section of the language studied in high school.
-Native and bilingual speakers are evaluated on a case by case basis.
+Students are exempt from the language requirement if they score a 3 or higher on the appropriate AP examination or if they transfer a college level course (102 level or higher).
+International students from a non-English speaking country are also exempt.